SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 Participation in an Educational Program

-In cases where the complaint charges crimes or violations between spouses, or between a parent and a child or between members of the same household (as defined in CPL Section 530.11), the Court may require participation in educational program to address the issues of spousal abuse and family violence.
+In cases where the complaint charges crimes or violations between spouses, or between a parent and a child or between members of the same household (as defined in CPL Section 530.11), the Court may require participation in an educational program to address the issues of spousal abuse and family violence.

 Participation in Mediation or Dispute Resolution